SECRET-GUEST/tiny-scripts/Bash/crypto mining/README.md

 ```

-# Easily install a crypto miner on raspbery pi
+# Easily install a crypto miner on raspbery pi or any linux machine

 This guide provides step-by-step instructions on how to mine Bitcoin using a Raspberry Pi, either solo or by joining a mining pool.
 While solo mining is more private, mining in a pool can increase the chances of earning rewards due to combined computational power.